shipshapecode/website-nuxt/content/blog/posts/2022-05-19-five-tips-to-improve-your-terminal-experience.md

 [![A terminal window showing the current node and ruby versions installed via asdf](/img/blog/five-tips-to-improve-your-terminal-experience/asdf.png)](https://asdf-vm.com/)

-If you have worked on multiple different projects, throughout your career, odds are you have encountered a need to switch `node`, `ruby` etc versions based on the project.
+If you have worked on multiple different projects, throughout your career, odds are you have encountered a need to switch `node`, `ruby`, etc. versions depending on the project.
 There are several independent tools that exist for managing versions of these tools like [nvm](https://github.com/nvm-sh/nvm) and [rvm](https://rvm.io/) but I have recently been opting more for an all-in-one solution [asdf](https://asdf-vm.com/).